 Your facial plastic surgeon can help you decide which approach is best for you.

 The typical implant is a piece of hardened silicone, nearly the firmness of bone.
 The implants come in various shapes and sizes—your surgeon will select the one that is right for you and your aesthetic goals.

 In the unlikely event that a standard commercially available implant does not meet your needs, custom implants can be designed and manufactured to your specifications.
 While the implants can be made of materials other than silicone, they are usually reserved for special circumstances.

 AFTER THE CHIN IMPLANT PROCEDURE

 You will need to wear a compressive dressing over the treated area at least overnight.
 If you opt for the intraoral (mouth) incision, you may need to rinse your mouth with a special solution until the area heals.
 You may not be able to eat solid food for a time after the procedure until the area heals.
-Lastly, you will need to take an antibiotic for several days after the chin implant, especially if you choose the intraoral approach.
+Lastly, you will need to take an antibiotic for several days after the treatment, especially if you choose the intraoral approach.

 External sutures in the chin are removed in the office within a week to 10 days.
-Chin implants placed through the mouth may be dissolvable, and simply dissolve within a few days.
+Implants placed through the mouth may be dissolvable, and simply dissolve within a few days.
 During a follow-up appointment, your surgeon will see how well you are healing and check the success of the procedure.
 People can usually return to work within 1 week and resume full activity within 2 weeks.

 The average cost of the surgery in Nevada is $5,500-6,500 but the total bill can be higher If you have other cosmetic procedures alongside it.
 Schedule a consultation at Nuance Las Vegas and get a full estimate in advance.